kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/install-kubeadm.md

 user defined arguments for the kubelet.

-Please mind, that you **only** have to do that if the cgroup driver of your CRI is not `cgroupfs`, because that is the default value in the kubelet already.
+Please mind, that you **only** have to do that if the cgroup driver of your CRI is not `systemd`, because that is the default value in the kubelet already.

 Restarting the kubelet is required: